philschanely/course-ux/src/pages/activities/project-2.md

 For this project you must come up with an idea for a new mobile application that you and other people you know will use.

 * Scope --
-  You do not need to code this site or even design every page of the site.
+  You do not need to code this app or even design every page of the app.
   Instead you must plan to create a prototype of the key features that would "sell" the app to its target audience.
 * Final format --
   You will create two final components for this project: